conjure-cp/nurse-rostering-demo/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-## License

-This project is licensed under the Mozilla Public License 2.0.
-For full license information, please see the [LICENSE](./LICENSE) file in the repository.

 ## User Interface

 Below are some screenshots of the project UI: